 Protect NJ Public Lands from Off-Road Vehicle Abuse

 The New Jersey Department of Environmental Protection has not protected New Jersey's Public Lands from off-road vehicles.
 The DEP must strongly enforce the existing laws to prevent ecological damage.
 Lawless off-road vehicle users continue to damage sensitive habitat, public access, and scenic views in our parks and the DEP has not fulfilled its duty to protect the public’s land.
-I ask you to immediately implement the Pinelands Commission’s road map for Wharton State Forest and direct Park Police to prioritize off-trail vehicle enforcement.
+I ask you to immediately implement the Wharton State Forest Visitor Map for and direct Park Police to prioritize off-road vehicle enforcement.

 I ask the Department of Environmental Protection to immediately: